lsst-tstn/tstn-012/index.rst

 Create a ticket branch in the repo and create the file `hex_m1_hex_202003.yaml` to host the configuration in the ATAOS configuration host in `ATAOS/v2`.
+Here we choose to add only year and month to the name of the configuration file.
+In case multiple configurations are generated over the course of a run, one can think about appending a day and even an index to the file name.
 Add the data in the third column of :numref:`table-fit-coeff` into the m1 session of the file.

 It is also important to edit the `_labels.yaml` file in the package and make